 Collectors’ actions such as late-night calls or use of offensive language are forms of harassment.

 States laws protect you from collectors’ deceptive representations.
 Debt collectors are not allowed to engage in practices that are foul to student loan defaulters.

 Do you want to brush shoulders with judges along justice corridors?
 Defaulters for student loans can be sued for the seizure of their assets estates or lifetime investments and savings.

 Fortunately, rarely have Federal student loan defaulters sued by U.S Department of Education.
 Outrageous collection mechanism of the state does not require student loan defaulters to face lawsuits.

 Private student creditors have most of the time sued students who missed their payments.

 A wage garnishment is a legal step by your debtor to realize defaulted student loans.

 Typically, your employer is contacted by a debt collector to verify the status of your employment.
 From which you are given a with thirty working days warning of debt collection through your paycheck deductions.

 The U.S. Department of Education only allows 15% of garnish on your pay for student loans.
 Employers oblige to these court-approved notifications because the Federal government may reimburse them the processing fee burdens incurred.
 They cease from garnishing your paycheck once the student loan is settled.
 Staff resumes enjoying their full pay.

 For private student loans, borrowers sued to obtain a verdict for lenders to access their wages.
 Upon receiving a warning, appeal for a hearing before your pay is garnished.

 Have you run bankrupt?
 One of the means to stop a wage garnishment is by filing for bankruptcy.
 It is considered one of the best strategic solution given your situation.
-You will stay protected from consequential litigations for missing payments.
+You will stay protected from consequential litigation for missing payments.